Central Florida Knights Logo PNG

-The modern symbolism of the University of Central Florida athletic department reflects the organization’s desire to keep up with the times.
-The laconic literal identity of the Central Florida Knights logo focuses on the name and affiliation of the unit and its desire to make the goals and objectives clear.
+The modern symbolism of the University of Central Florida’s sports department reflects the organization’s aspiration to keep pace with the times.
+The concise letter identity of the Central Florida Knights logo focuses attention on the name and affiliation of the subdivision, as well as on the desire to define goals and objectives clearly.

 Central Florida Knights: Brand overview

-Central Florida Knights is a sports department of 16 teams that have won many titles in the conference and national tournaments.
-The department is owned by the University of Central Florida from Orlando and has been part of the American Athletic Conference since 2013.
-Since 1984, he has been participating in the NCAA Division I. The only exception is football players transferred to the NCAA Division I Football Bowl Subdivision in 1996.
+Central Florida Knights is a sports department consisting of 16 teams that have won numerous titles in conferences and national tournaments.
+The department belongs to the University of Central Florida in Orlando and has been part of the American Athletic Conference since 2013.
+It has been participating in NCAA Division I since 1984.
+The only exception is football players who were moved to the NCAA Division I Football Bowl Subdivision in 1996.

 The UCF sports program acquired the Knightro mascot in 1994.
-The black knight in gold armor replaced Citronaut, which looked like a mixture of an orange and an astronaut.
-The nickname Knights was chosen much earlier, in 1970.
+The black knight in golden armor replaced Citronaut, who looked like a mix of an orange and an astronaut.
+The nickname “Knights” was chosen much earlier, in 1970.
 Most students supported this option.

 Meaning and History